How current does the information have to be? Do you need up-to-date information, or do you need an historical account of an event or issue?

 If you need information from an historic time period to provide a backdrop or global perspective for a topic, you can search:

-• The Libraries also provide access to many databases that have historical materials.
-See the listing of History databases or the History Subject Guide.
+- The Libraries also provide access to many databases that have historical materials.
+See the listing of History databases or the History Research Guide.